rauschma/server-side-rendered-css/README.md

 * Initially manually.
 * Soon after: automatically, somehow.
 There are several libraries out there that can be used.

+## FAQ

+### How is this different from CSS modules?

+It’s very similar: If Node.js and TypeScript supported CSS modules better then that’s what I would use.
+The extra JSON file helps with both (and is not really necessary during bundling).

+TypeScript tooling for CSS modules (which, alas, doesn’t solve the Node.js issues):

+* [typescript-plugin-css-modules](https://github.com/mrmckeb/typescript-plugin-css-modules): TypeScript language service plugin (doesn’t help with tsc)
+* [typed-css-modules](https://github.com/Quramy/typed-css-modules): creates .d.ts files from CSS Modules .css files.

 ## Benefits of this approach